 In this context, you cannot maintain FastPasses for both Pandora attractions simultaneously.
 While both attractions have long waits, the more popular FastPass + is already proving to be the Flight of Passage Avatar.

-Since this is the thrilling ride (while Na & #8217; vi River Journey is a slow boat ride), it is likely to have longer wait times.
+As this is an exciting ride (while the Na'vi River Journey is a slow boat ride), you are likely to have longer wait times.

 As such, we recommend trying to set up a FastPass + for Flight of Passage and making Na & #8217; vi river through the normal queue, remembering to arrive early in the park to ensure the shortest possible queue.

-Rivers of Light is another new FastPass + offering at Animal Kingdom, but as it is a nightly show, we do not recommend that you book a FastPass + in advance.
+Rivers of Light is another new offering from Fas tPass + at Animal Kingdom, but as it is a nightly show, we do not recommend that you book a FastPass + in advance.

-Since its initial popularity declined, FastPass + on the same day is very easy to pick up around noon.
+Since its initial popularity waned, FastPass + on the same day is very easy to pick up around noon.